mhuang001/fdi-dev/doc/html/_sources/usage/pal.rst.txt

 .. code-block::

+	from dataset.product import Product
+	from pal.productstorage import ProductStorage
+	from pal.poolmanager import PoolManager
-   from pal.urn import Urn
+	from pal.context import MapContext
-   from pal.productstorage import ProductStorage from pal.productref import ProductRef from pal.comparable import Comparable from pal.context import Context, MapContext, MapRefsDataset from pal.common import getProductObject
+	from pal.common import getProductObject

-   defaultpoolpath = '/tmp/pool'
 	defaultpool = 'file://' + defaultpoolpath
 	# create a prooduct
 	x = Product(description='in store')
 	# create a product store
 	pstore = ProductStorage()
-   # clean up possible garbage of previous runs
-   pstore.wipePool(defaultpool)
+	# remove existing pools in memory
+	PoolManager().removeAll()
 	# save the product and get a reference
 	prodref = pstore.save(x)
 	# create an empty mapcontext
 	mc = MapContext()
 	# put the ref in the context.
 	# The manual has this syntax mc.refs.put('xprod', prodref)
 	# but I like this for doing the same thing:
 	mc['refs']['xprod'] = prodref
 	# get the urn
 	urn = prodref.urn
 	# re-create a product only using the urn
 	newp = getProductObject(urn)
 	# the new and the old one are equal
 	assert newp == x

 For more examples see tests/test_pal.py